BrianCheasty/Demand-for-PRO14-Rugby/README.md

 •	The kick-off time of the game
 •	The impact of winning titles
 •	Their team's performance in the last three games

+All scripts are numbered in order that they should be run Script 1 needs to be updated with new PRO14 site map before it will run properly